sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-change/cp-sdk-android-flows-change.md

 description: Add a change flow enabling a user to trigger the action to change the app's passcode.
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, products>sap-cloud-platform, operating-system>android, topic>mobile]
+tags: [ tutorial>beginner, products>sap-business-technology-platform, operating-system>android, topic>mobile]
 primary_tag: products>sap-cloud-platform-sdk-for-android
 ---

 ## Prerequisites

 - Completed the previous tutorial in this mission which added the reset flow

 ## Details

 ### You will learn

 - How to add a change flow to an app

 In the restore tutorial, it was shown how the application responded to a change made in the management cockpit to the client policy.
 In the below steps, the user will trigger the action to change their passcode using the change flow.